uvarc/rc-website/content/userinfo/hpc/software/r.md

 modulename = "R"
 softwarename = "R"
 shorttitle = "R & RStudio"
-title = "R and RStudio on Rivanna" description = "R and RStudio in Rivanna's HPC environment" author = "RC Staff"
+title = "R and RStudio and UVA HPC" description = "R and RStudio in the HPC environment" author = "RC Staff"
 +++